-Good investing is all about evaluating risk.
+In the end, good investing is all about evaluating risks.
 Ideally, you want to minimise exposure to risk while maximising the potential for rewards.
 Ripple fits the bill perfectly.
-You can invest in this real-time global payment network for less than $0.30 a coin.
+Now you can invest in this real-time global payment network for less than $0.70 a coin.
 So for a few hundred dollars you could add a significant amount of Ripple to your portfolio.
 And when you can buy big volumes at that kind of price, even a modest bull run would lead to some nice returns.

 5. Libra (LIBRA)

 In 2018 rumours began circulating that Facebook was thinking about launching its own cryptocurrency.
-The stories were then confirmed in 2019 when Facebook released a white paper on Libra, a new kind of digital coin.
-It's scheduled for release later this year.
-And given Facebook's incredible global reach and the potential for massive volumes of exchange, Libra will draw a huge amount of attention from inside and outside the crypto sphere.
-One to look out for!
+The stories were then confirmed in 2019 when Facebook released a white paper on Libra, a new kind of digital coin that is scheduled for release soon (not until it receives support from lawmakers).

 6. Monero (XMR)

 Monero is one of the most popular coins that are suitable for crypto purists.
 Launched in 2014, Monero’s origins can be traced back to Bytecoin when an anonymous member forked Bytecoin’s codebase and created Monero.